tsgates/arch-wiki-markdown/wiki/E4rat.md

 > bootchart 0.9-9

-This version of bootchart automatically stops logging as soon as Display Manager comes up.
+This version of bootchart automatically stops logging as soon as a display manager comes up.
 Supposedly the following overrides that and continues logging but it does not work for me:

 To continue logging adjust your /etc/bootchartd.conf as follows: